Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 By And/Or Copyright

-Miller 45k Doris ("Dorie") Miller (12 October 1919 - 24 November 1943) was born in Waco, Texas and enlisted in the Navy in September 1939 as a Mess Attendant Third Class.
-On 7 December 1941, while serving aboard USS West Virginia (BB-48), he distinguished himself with courageous conduct and devotion to duty during the Japanese attack on Pearl Harbor.
+45k Doris ("Dorie") Miller was born on 12 October 1919 in Waco, Texas and enlisted in the Navy in September 1939 as a Mess Attendant Third Class.
+On 07 December 1941, while serving aboard USS West Virginia (BB 48), he distinguished himself with courageous conduct and devotion to duty during the Japanese attack on Pearl Harbor.
 He was awarded the Navy Cross for his actions on this occasion.

 Bill Gonyo